murali0101/rm_search/README.md

 ## Getting Started

-This project was built using React v 18.2.0, Redux v 4.2.0, Chakra UI, CSS, JavaScript, Rest API, Node JS, Express and MongoDB.
+This project was built using React v 18.2.0, Redux v 4.2.0, Chakra UI, CSS, JavaScript and HTML.
 It is  web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites